MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 os.makedirs(train_src_dir, exist_ok=True)
 ```

-This script handles the preprocessing of the data, splitting it into test and train data.
-It then consumes this data to train a tree based model and return the output model.
+This script preprocesses the data, splitting it into test and train data.
+It then consumes the data to train a tree based model and return the output model.

-[MLFlow](concept-mlflow.md) is used to log the parameters and metrics during this job.
-The MLFlow package allows you to keep track of metrics and results for each model Azure trains.
-Use MLFlow to first get the best model for your data.
+MLFlow is used to log the parameters and metrics during this job.
+The MLFlow package allows you to track metrics and results for each model Azure trains.
+Use MLFlow to get the best model for your data.
 Then view the model's metrics on the Azure studio.
+For more information, see [MLflow and Azure Machine Learning](concept-mlflow.md).

 ```python
 %%writefile {train_src_dir}/main.py